toddmaustin/bringup-bench/README.md

 - **frac-calc** - Computes calculations on proper and improper fractions.

+- **fy-shuffle** - A Fisher-Yates perfect random vector shuffle implementation.

+- **gcd-list** - Computes the greatest common divisor for a list of integers using the division algorithm.

 - **hanoi** - Solves the Tower's of Hanoi problem for a variable number of towers.

 - **heapsort** - Performs a heap sort on a randomly generated data set